evannetwork/evannetwork.github.io/doc/business.md

 ## Introduction

 Business Centers serve as hubs for businesses and interest groups to share a mutual context, allowing for the creation of industry specific subnetworks.
+Business Centers function indepedent of one another.
 Within this mutually shared context resources can be made available for participants of a center.
-This allows for the implementation of use case specific services (e.g. Smart Contracts and Digital Twins) for the entire Business Center, enabling collaborating entities to fine-tune business processes among themselves.
+This allows for the implementation of use case specific services for the entire Business Center, enabling collaborating entities to fine-tune business processes among themselves.

 ## Details